Sulayre/WebfishingLure/README.md

   <img src="https://raw.githubusercontent.com/Sulayre/WebfishingLure/refs/heads/main/icon.png" alt="Lure Shrimp"/>
 </p>

+### For health reasons development of Lure's hotfixes and patches will slow down a bunch, if youd like to contribute feel free to make a pull request!

 ## Features
 ### Lure allows you to...
 - Add your own fish, props, bobbers, colors, titles, eyes, mouths and noses!